apigear-io/apigear-docs/docs/topics/idl.md

 }
 ```

-A APIGear document always describes one module.
-It is convention that a apig document is named after the module.
+One APIGear document always describes one module.
+It is convention that a `apig` document is named after the module.
 If the same module appears in different documents the behavior is not defined currently.
-Each document can contain one or more interfaces, structs, flags or enums.
-Each document can import other modules using the import statement.
+Each document can contain one or more `interface`, `struct`, `flag` or `enum` statements.
+Each document can import other modules using the `import` statement.

-## Module
+### Module

 A module is identified by its name.
 A module should be normally a URI where all parts are lowercase (e.g. `entertainment.tuner`).
 A module may import other modules with the primary purpose being to ensure that dependencies are declared inside the APIGear file.